linkeddatacenter/kees/README.md

 metadata to publish your knowledge base.
 The foaf:primaryTopic property could be used to link a kees:KnowledgeBaseDescription document to a kees:KnowledgeBase individual.

 The **kees:Question** represents the *purpose* for the the knowledge base existence.
 In other words, the knoledge base exists to answer to *questions*.
 Question are natural language expressions that can be expressed as a query on a populated knowledge graph.
 The answer to a question results in tabular data, structured document, logic assertion or a translation of these in a natural language sentences.

-A **kees:Agent** describes a processor that understands the *KEES language profile*  and that it is able to do actions on a  knowledge base starting from its descripion documents according with KEES specifications.
-It should be able to learn data, reasoning about data and to answer some questions starting from learned fact.

 The KEES vocabulary is expressed with OWL RDF in [kees.rdf file](v1/kees.rdf).
 The file was edited with Protégé editor.